statamic/docs/content/collections/fieldtypes/collections.md

 ## Data Structure

-The Collections fieldtype is a [Relate fieldtype](/fieldtypes/relate), and will save the collections as their handles (the folder name).
+The Collections fieldtype is a [Relationship fieldtype](/relationships#fieldtypes), and will save the collections as their handles (the folder name).

 ```yaml
 listings: